connecting

 During the 8th century, Chenla was split by unrest into two separate states: Land Chenla and Water Chenla.
 The territory of Land Chenla included northern areas of what are now Thailand, Laos and Cambodia.
 Water Chenla bordered the sea and lakes in the south including part of the Mekong Delta in present day Vietnam.

-Another naval state that had emerged was the Javanese empire.
+Another naval state that had emerged was the Central Javanese empire-with the Sanjaya and Sailendra dynasties.
 With its own expansion ambitions, the Javanese conquered the Chenla States.
-Several Chenla princes were taken to be raised in the Javanese court and it was Jayavarman II who returned to found his new Kingdom of Angkor.
+Several Chenla princes were taken to be raised in the Javanese court and it was Jayavarman II who was inspired to return to found his new Kingdom of Angkor.

 The area of the Mekong Delta was called Kamphuchea Krom (Lower Kampuchea) and minority ethnic Khmer Krom still reside in this part of Vietnam today.

 Angkor fell in the 15th century, and during the time of Cambodian King Chey Chetta II who reigned from 1618-1628, Cambodia was still battling with the Siamese.
 King Chey Chetta married a Vietnamese princess and asked the Vietnamese to assist in regaining its territory from the Siamese.
-The Vietnamese had gradually expanded south into what became Sai Gon, having taken over this trading port which was called Prey Nokor by the Cham Empire.
+The Vietnamese had gradually expanded south into what became Sai Gon, having taken over this trading port which was called Prey Nokor.

 King Chey Chetta allowed Vietnamese settlers into Cambodia, but the numbers grew overwhelmingly and the successors of King Chey Chetta, concerned about Vietnamese domination, then asked Siam for assistance.
 This ping-pong pattern continued for years with Siam and Vietnam fighting on Cambodian territory with the Khmer Royal family split into pro-Siamese and pro-Vietnamese factions.

 Following independence from France, the Mekong Delta became part of the Republic of Vietnam and eventually the country of reunified Vietnam.
 In the 1970s, the Khmer Rouge regime attacked Vietnam in an attempt to reconquer the Delta region.
-This campaign precipitated the Vietnamese invasion of Cambodia and subsequent downfall of the Khmer Rouge.
+This campaign precipitated the Vietnamese invasion of Cambodia and subsequent downfall of the Khmer Rouge in 1979.

 Travel to the Delta region today: